krisswiss/sui_generis/README.md

 2. Set up environment variables.
 Note, that this process will be different depending on IDE you use.
-In this one it was done using Gitpod IDE Setting in the following way:
+In this one it was done using Gitpod IDE Settings in the following way:
     - in GitPod Settings press Add Variable button
     - in Name column, put name of the environment variable
     - in Value column, put the value for the variable